hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 The introduction of the Threshold Signature Scheme (TSS) requires a new mechanism for managing node participation in consensus and block signing.
-The Roster, an immutable subset of the address book, will provide the data structure and API for this mechanism.
+The Roster, a subset of the address book, will provide the data structure and API for this mechanism.
 This proposal provides a specification for the behavior of rosters starting from their creation from the Address Book to their terminal state within the TSS specification.
 A roster reaches a terminal state when it is either adopted by the platform or replaced by a new roster.